AJN News: A Role for Nonmedical Workers, Adult Vaccinations Revisited, Teen Pregnancy Drop, More

 Teen Pregnancies, Births, and Abortions Slow

 Two new reports show that the birth rate among U.S. teens has dropped to its lowest point in three decades; the percentage of teen pregnancies ending in abortion also reached a historic low.
-Researchers attribute the downward trend to teens using birth control more […]
+Researchers attribute the downward trend to teens using birth control more often and […]

 The Debriefing: A Forced Pause After an Unexpected Clinical Loss